chef/chef-web-docs/chef_master/source/resource_common.rst

 **Install packages only when necessary**

 The following example shows how to use ``only_if`` with one (or more) cookbook attributes to ensure that packages are only installed when necessary.
 In this case, three attributes exist in the ``/attributes/default.rb`` file: ``use_openssl``, ``use_pcre``, and ``use_zlib``.
 Each of these attributes are defined as ``false`` by default.
-The ``only_if`` attributes are used to test for the presence of these packages on the target node before then asking the chef-client to complete the process of installing these packages.
+The ``only_if`` attributes are used to test for the presence of these packages on the target node before then asking the Chef Infra Client to complete the process of installing these packages.
 If the packages are already present, the chef-client will do nothing.

 .. code-block:: ruby